nubenetes/awesome-kubernetes/docs/nexus-jfrog.md

 - [jfrog.com: JFrog and Docker Partner to Combine the Power of JFrog Artifactory and Docker Hub to Improve Quality, Performance, and Developer Experience for Modern Application Development](https://jfrog.com/press/jfrog-docker-partner-to-combine-the-power-jfrog-artifactory-docker-hub/)
 - [jfrog.com: How I Leaped Forward My Jenkins Build with JFrog Pipelines](https://jfrog.com/blog/how-i-leaped-forward-my-jenkins-build-with-jfrog-pipelines/)
 - [jfrog.com: GitHub vs JFrog: Who Can do the Job for DevOps?](https://jfrog.com/blog/github-vs-jfrog-who-can-do-the-job-for-devops/)
+- [seekingalpha.com: JFrog Reminds Me Of MongoDB](https://seekingalpha.com/article/4427517-jfrog-reminds-me-of-mongodb) JFrog’s software is similarly disruptive as MongoDB’s, and likewise its cloud offering is growing faster than the overall company.

 ## JFrog DevOps Platform
 - [jfrog.com: JFrog DevOps Platform](https://jfrog.com/platform/)